kkritikak/InstallationGuidelines/docs/debian-cuda/cuda.md

 # Further Steps are only for if after installation it shows a black screen
 press ctrl+Alt+F5
 and then login
 and then follow steps below
-# Further Steps are only for if after installation it shows a black screen

-press ctrl+Alt+F5
-and then login
-and then follow steps below